PorametPat/phd-thesis/chapters/chapter_2.typ

 #import "@preview/gentle-clues:1.2.0": *
 #import "@preview/drafting:0.2.2": inline-note, margin-note

-= Before the Journey Begin #emoji.face.wink <sec:before-thejourney-begins>
+= Before the Journey Begins #emoji.face.wink <sec:before-thejourney-begins>

-Proceeding to the unknown territory without necessary knowledges is an unwise decision.
-Thus, I would like to reviews the foundations that we are going to walk forward on.
-First, basic mathematics formalism used in quantum information is reviewed in @sec:quantum-information, along with the connection to practical usage of current quantum computer.
-Second, we will discuss how to make quantum computer operate properly in practice in @sec:cc.
+Proceeding to the unknown territory without the necessary knowledge is an unwise decision.
+Thus, we would like to review the foundations we will walk on.
+First, the basic mathematical formalism used in quantum information is reviewed in @sec:quantum-information, along with its connection to the practical use of current quantum computers.
+Second, we will discuss how to make a quantum computer operate properly in practice in @sec:cc.

 == Quantum Information <sec:quantum-information>

 === Quantum State

 In a nutshell, quantum information is stored within a *quantum state*.
-In a digital quantum computer, qubit is a two-level quantum system that act a smallest unit of memory of quantum computer.
-Mathematically, the single qubit state is defined as
+In a digital quantum computer, a qubit is a two-level quantum system that acts as the smallest unit of memory of a quantum computer.
+Mathematically, the single-qubit state is defined as

 $ ket(psi) = mat(delim: "[", a; b) = a ket(0) + b ket(1), $
 <eq:quantum-state>

 where $abs(a)^2 + abs(b)^2 = 1$.
-The ket notation used however can only describe a pure quantum state, contained within closed system, i.e. no interaction with an environment.
-In an open system, the quantum state interacts with the environment, a more general description is a density matrix,
+The ket notation used, however, can only describe a pure quantum state within a closed system, i.e., one with no interaction with an environment.
+In an open system, the quantum state interacts with the environment, and a more general description is a density matrix,

 $ rho = sum_i p_i ketbra(psi_i) , $

 where $p_(i)$ is a classical probability of pure state $ketbra(psi_i)$.

-At the high level, quantum circuit abstraction is a way to reason about operations of the quantum computer.
-This is a direct analogy to classical circuit that is a building block of operation in a classical computer.
-Quantum circuit also compose of quantum logic gates as the classical circuit also compose of logic gates.
-The quantum logic gate can be mathematically represented by Unitary matrix.
-To perform an arbitrary computation on quantum computer, an universal gateset is needed.
-There are several choice of the universal gateset.
-The basis operation required for universal gate typically chosen from single and two qubit gates.
+At a high level, quantum circuit abstraction is a way to reason about the operations of a quantum computer.
+This abstraction is a direct analogy to a classical circuit, which is a building block of operation in a classical computer.
+The quantum circuit is composed of quantum logic gates, as is the classical circuit.
+The quantum logic gate can be mathematically represented by a Unitary matrix.
+To perform an arbitrary computation on a quantum computer, a universal gateset is needed.
+There are several choices of the universal gateset.
+The elementary operations required for a universal gate are typically chosen from single and two-qubit gates.

-The example of single gates are
+The examples of single gates are
 $
  X = mat(
     delim: "[", 0, 1;
  1, 0
   ),
  Y = mat(
     delim: "[", 0, - i;
  i, 0
   ),
  Z = mat(
     delim: "[", 1, 0;
  0, - 1
   ),
  H = mat(
     delim: "[", 1, 1;
  1, - 1
   ),
 $
-which are 3 Pauli gates and Hadamard gate respectively.
-For the two qubit gate, the prime example would be controlled-X gate,
+which are 3 Pauli gates and a Hadamard gate, respectively.
+For the two-qubit gate, the prime example would be the controlled-X gate,
 $
   upright(C X) = mat(
     delim: "[", 1, 0, 0, 0;
  0, 1, 0, 0;
  0, 0, 0, 1;
  0, 0, 1, 0
   ).
 $

-The transformation of quantum state by the quantum gate $hat(U)$ can be calculate by matrix multiplication as follow,
+The transformation of the quantum state by the quantum gate $hat(U)$ can be calculated by matrix multiplication as follows,
 $
   ket(psi_f) = hat(U) ket(psi_i),
 $